microsoft/azure-trust-agents/challenge-3/readme.md

 Our system creates a **unique trace ID** for each transaction that flows through the entire fraud detection pipeline.
 This trace ID connects all related operations - from initial data retrieval through AI risk assessment to final compliance decisions.

-In our use case, for each transaction processed (unique trace ID), we will have 12 traces.
-For a run of 15 transactions, I can see 180 traces.

 1. Go to **Azure Portal → Application Insights → [Your Resource]**
 2. Navigate to **Investigate → Transaction Search**
 3. Click on **See all data in the last 4h**
 4. On the top of your page, select your **Event types = Trace**

-In our use case, for each transaction processed (unique trace ID), we will have 12 traces.
-In the example below, for a run of 15 transactions, I can see 180 traces
+In our use case, for each transaction processed (unique trace ID), we will have 42 traces.
+In the example below, for a run of 10 transactions, I can see 420 traces.

 ![alt text](images/tracing1.png)